 Muti Albarino was conceived as a tribute to Patrick Mata’s mother Christiane, with whom he spoke German at home – “Muti” means “Mom” in German.
 Made by Rodrigo Mendez and Patrick’s lifelong friend and co-founder of Olé, Alberto Orte, Muti is a classic expression of Salnes Albarino.
 Muti is sourced from three different sites.
 The first vineyard was planted in 1912, with granite soil, located in the town of Palina, just 30 meters (100 feet) from the Atlantic Ocean.
 The other vineyards were planted in 1972, located in the towns of Meaño and Dena.
 All in all, this classic Albarino showcases the classic terroir of Rías Baixas, with intensely maritime character, framed by salinity, flinty minerality and mouthwatering acidity.

 WHAT MAKES THIS WINE UNIQUE?
 As indicated by the name, Muti (mother) is a wine made in honor of all mothers.
 With Muti, Alberto wants to showcase the classic hallmarks of Albariño.
-Only six barrels are made for the world.
 The dry, mineral and citrus characters of this wine are a superb match for oysters and fresh seafood.

 RATING HISTORY: 2014 93WA; 2013 92Vinous; 2012 93WA; 2010 93RP; 2009 91IWC; 2007 93RP